alfapark/Dosimeter-mock/README.md

 # Dosimeter mock

 A game device for outside game.
 Explore your surroundings, find goals, hide from radiation with a dosimeter device.
+The device gathers Wi-fi signals from the surrounding to approximate distance from the objective and radiation strength.

 ## Documentation